Kotlin/kotlinx.serialization/docs/serializers.md

 ### Specifying serializer globally using typealias

-kotlinx.serialization tends to be the always-explicit framework when it comes to serialization strategies: normally, they should be explicitly mentioned in `@Serialiazble` annotation.
+kotlinx.serialization tends to be the always-explicit framework when it comes to serialization strategies: normally, they should be explicitly mentioned in `@Serialiazable` annotation.
 Therefore, we do not provide any kind of global serializer configuration (except for [context serializer](#contextual-serialization) mentioned later).

 However, in projects with a large number of files and classes, it may be too cumbersome to specify `@file:UseSerializers`